 Organizations holding Common Stock in "street name" that are members of a stock exchange are required by the rules of the exchange to transmit the proxy materials to the beneficial owner of the Common Stock and to solicit voting instructions with respect to the matters submitted to the stockholders.
 If the organization has not received instructions from the beneficial owner by the date specified in the statement accompanying such proxy materials, the organization may give or authorize the giving of a proxy to vote the Common Stock in its discretion as to "routine" matters, but not as to "non-routine" matters.
 When an organization is unable to vote a client's shares on a proposal, the missing votes are referred to as "broker non-votes."
-If you hold Common Stock in "street name" and you fail to instruct the organization that holds your shares as to how to vote such shares, that organization may, in its discretion, vote such Common Stock "FOR" ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015, but not with respect to the election of the nominees to the Board, the approval of the Company's executive compensation, or any other non-routine matter submitted to the stockholders.
+If you hold Common Stock in "street name" and you fail to instruct the organization of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015, but not with respect to the election of the nominees to the Board, the approval of the Company's executive compensation, or any other non-routine matter submitted to the stockholders.